highlight-image

 vr.
 28 okt.
 '22 A man out of a thousand in deaf sport for Belgium and the world !

-His grandfather, Armand Dresse, acquired a building at 2 rue Waleffe to house the "Société de Secours-Mutuels des Sourds-Muets de la Province de Liège", later the "Foyer socio-culturel des Sourds (-Muets) de la Province de Liège", then "Surcité" and now "Les Mains Ardentes", a meeting place for the deaf and hard-of-hearing since 1904.
+His grandfather, Armand Dresse, acquired a building at 2 rue Waleffe to house the "Société de Secours-Mutuels des Sourds-Muets de la Province de Liège", later the "Foyer socio-culturel des Sourds (-Muets) de la Province de Liège", then "Surcité" and now "Les Mains Ardentes", a meeting place for the deaf and hard-of-hearing since 1903.
 This is also where the Union Sportive Silencieux Liégeoise (abbreviated as U.S.S.
-Liégeoise) was established.
+Liégeoise) was established, founded by Emile Cornet in 1919.

-At the age of 17 he founded the first deaf sports club U.S.S.
-Liégeoise with Emile Cornet in 1919 and they formed the basis for the foundation three years later of our federation "Fédération Sportive des Sourds-Muets de Belgique" with the addition of the Flemish name "Sportverbond der Doofstommen van België" with administrators from Brussels, Ghent and Antwerp (as well as Mons which however did not participate any more in the official foundation).
+Three years later as a 20-year old he formed with Emile Cornet formed the basis for the foundation of our federation "Fédération Sportive des Sourds-Muets de Belgique" with the addition of the Flemish name "Sportverbond der Doofstommen van België" with administrators from Brussels, Ghent and Antwerp (as well as Mons which however did not participate any more in the official foundation).
 His role in the administration was very decisive in this respect, despite the fact that he continued his studies at the university.

 From 1930 onwards ...